BeauConstrictor/Ozpex-64/MANUAL.md

 - Read:  Type `>` followed by an address to print out the memory between your current address and that one (inclusive).
 - Execute: Typing an `x` will immediately transfer program execution to the current address.
 Programs can return with either `rts` or `jmp $fff8`.
 - Comment: A `;` enters comment mode.
 Characters typed afterward are ignored until enter is pressed.
+- Shift+1: This will immediately jump to cartridge slot 1.
+- Shift+2: This will immediately jump to cartridge slot 2.

 ## Cartridges